patrick-crawford/WebProgrammingForAppsAndServices/docs/Bootstrap-UI-Implementation/bootstrap-rendering-data.md

 For this function we have included a single parameter "userId", which is set to a default value of _null_.
 This is because the URL that we fetch our data from will change depending on whether or not we have a numeric "userId" value.
 Also, we are not yet generating any HTML or updating the DOM - this is purely a test to ensure that the function works as expected.

-Next, since we wish the table to show the data once the page is first loaded, we must execute this function when the "DOM is Ready" - if you are familiar with jQuery, this would be the `$(function()&#123; ... })` function.
+Next, since we wish the table to show the data once the page is first loaded, we must execute this function when the "DOM is Ready" - if you are familiar with jQuery, this would be the `$(function(){ ... })` function.
 However, since we have removed the dependency on jQuery, we can use the following code instead:

 ```js
 // Execute when the DOM is 'ready'